 - You may request, free of charge, the identity of any health care professional whose opinion we obtained in connection with our decision.

-- We will send you a written notice that we received your grievance or appeal within five business days of our receipt of it.
+- We will send you a written notice that we received your grievance/appeal within five business days of our receipt.

-- We will notify you of the date your grievance or appeal will be heard.
-You may appear in person or participate by teleconference in the grievance/appeal meeting to present information and/or to ask questions.
+- We will notify you of the date your grievance/appeal will be reviewed by the Grievance/Appeal Committee.
+You may appear in person or by phone at the grievance/appeal meeting to present information and/or ask questions.

-- For most grievances or appeals, we will notify you of our decision as soon as possible, but not later than 60 calendar days after our receipt of your grievance or appeal.
-However, we will notify you of our decision within 30 days of receiving your grievance or appeal if:
+- For most grievances/appeals, we will notify you of our decision as soon as possible, but not later than 60 calendar days after our receipt of your grievance/appeal.
+However, we will notify you of our decision within 30 days of receiving your grievance/appeal if:

-- We had to approve coverage before you received care (i.e., prior authorization);
+- We have to approve coverage before you receive care (i.e., prior authorization);

 - You have coverage under a Medicare supplement plan; or

-- If you or your physician feel that your life or health could be seriously jeopardized during the time it takes us to complete the grievance or appeal time frames specified above, you may have the right to an expedited grievance or appeal.
+- If you or your physician feel that your life or health could be seriously jeopardized during the time it takes us to complete the grievance/appeal time frames specified above, you may have the right to an expedited grievance/appeal.

-- To file an expedited grievance or appeal, you or a health care professional with knowledge of your medical condition may submit the expedited appeal or grievance orally or in writing using the contact information below.
+- To file an expedited grievance/appeal, you or a health care professional with knowledge of your medical condition may submit the expedited grievance/appeal orally or in writing using the contact information below.
 If you contact us initially by phone, you or a health care professional will need to submit copies of any supporting documents via mail or fax.

-For all written grievances or appeals, please explain the specific reason(s) you disagree and submit copies of any supporting documents to the address or fax number below:
+For all written grievances/appeals, please explain the specific reason(s) you disagree and submit copies of any supporting documents to the address or fax number below:

 Madison, WI 53707-7062